Multi-view imaging in networked sensing systems: A covariance-based approach: Phase I: Covariance-based Single-View Imaging

 \section{Phase I: Covariance-based Single-View Imaging}

-This section addresses the single-view imaging problem at each receiver.
+This section addresses the single-view imaging problem at each RBS.
 First, based on the ML criterion and target geometric characteristics, we formulate the imaging problem as an estimation problem of grid positions and effective scattering intensities.
-This problem is then solved applying the alternating optimization (AO) framework.
+This problem is then solved applying the AO framework.
 Subsequently, we theoretically reveal the importance of grid optimization in achieving high-quality imaging of extended targets.